 Chances are you decided to develop a new nonprofit technology plan because you need to solve a specific problem.
 A typical example would be replacing an out-of-date database platform that your organization has outgrown.

+Carefully choose the right technology to solve your nonprofit's unique gaps.
 Use your central goal, finding a new, properly-scaled CRM, to begin building out the other priorities that your new nonprofit tech plan needs to address.
 Think about how your team interacts with your organization's tech assets and how those tools work with each other.
 The audit or assessment your team completed in the last step will help you get started.
 Follow this general process for determining the priorities that should inform your tech plan:

 - Identify gaps and issues in your current tech infrastructure using the assessment you completed.